-Many people says that 1939 was the greatest year in films.
-I agree, it was a great year.
-It has some big and memorable movies such as Gone With the Wind, Mr. Smith Goes to Washington, Stagecoach and more.
-1939 was also a year we won’t forget at it was the beginning of World War II.
-However, there’s a year, which is not only my favourite year in films, but also one of the most influential ones, one who brought up many changes and new things in cinema history, a year that was like a breath of fresh air : 1967.
-You’ll be surprise to know all the movies that were realized during this year and many of them are known by every classic film lovers, but also by people in general: Bonnie & Clyde, The Graduate, Guess Who’s Coming to Dinner?, In the Heat of the Night, Les Demoiselles de Rochefort (Young Girls from Rochefort), Valley of Dolls, Cool Hand Luke, Wait Until Dark, The Dirty Dozen, Le Samourai, Two for the Road, Dr. Dolittle, In Cold Blood, The Jungle Book, To Sir, With Love and more.
-Just like 1939, 1967 was a big year, but also a turning point for the history of the 7th art.
+Many people say that 1939 was the greatest year in films.
+I agree it was a great year.
+It had some huge and memorable movies such as Gone With the Wind, Mr. Smith Goes to Washington, Stagecoach, and more.
+1939 was also a year we won’t forget as it was the beginning of World War II.
+However, there’s a year, which is not only my favourite one but also one of the most influential ones, which brought up many changes and new things in cinema history, a year that was like a breath of fresh air: 1967.
+You’ll be surprised to know all the movies that were realized during this year and many of them are known by every classic film lovers : Bonnie & Clyde, The Graduate, Guess Who’s Coming to Dinner?, In the Heat of the Night, Les Demoiselles de Rochefort (Young Girls from Rochefort), Valley of Dolls, Cool Hand Luke, Wait Until Dark, The Dirty Dozen, Le Samourai, Two for the Road, Dr. Dolittle, In Cold Blood, The Jungle Book, To Sir, With Love and more.
+Just like 1939, 1967 was an important year, but also a turning point in the history of the 7th art.

-I’m talking to you about this year because I’ve decided to participate to The Classic Movie History Project hosted by Movies Silently, Once Upon a Screen and Silver Screenings.
+I’ve decided to participate in The Classic Movie History Project hosted by Movies Silently, Once Upon a Screen and Silver Screenings.
 Well, some great blogs, best known for their amazing blogathons!
-This blogathon is the occasion for us to write about a particular moment of movie history.
-That’s why I’m going to talk to you about the year 1967.
-Of course, there are many great subject to explore, but I chose this one, not only because it is my favourite year in films, but also because I want people to realize how important this year was.
+This event is the occasion for us to write about a particular moment in movie history.
+That’s why I’m going to talk to you about 1967 in films.
+Of course, there are many great subjects to explore, but I chose this one, not only because it is my favourite year in films, but also because I want people to realize how important this year was.

-1967 was not only a great year in films, but also for the world in general.
-It was one of those hippie years.
-Of course, we were right during the Vietnam War, which is not something “happy”, but let’s not forget the great events.
-Many people were coming to Montreal, Canada for the famous Expo 67.
-My father attended this event, he was 11 years old.
-Even Princess Grace was here!
-I live in Montreal, and I would have loved to attend this event.
-In music, The Beatles released their album Sgt Pepper’s Lonely Hearts Club Band.
-In medicine, the first heart transplant was realized.
-It’s a year that people won’t forgot.
 But let’s get back to our films.
 When we think of “most influential films of 1967”, the first ones that come to our minds are The Graduate, Bonnie & Clyde and Guess Who’s Coming to Dinner.
 Of course, they were all influential in their own ways.
 I can’t talk to you about all the films made in 1967.
 First, because I haven’t seen all of them and, second, because it will be too long.
-So, I’ll write about six marvellous films : In the Heat of the Night, The Graduate, Les Demoiselles de Rochefort, Guess Who’s Coming to Dinner?, Bonnie & Clyde and Cool Hand Luke.
-Of course, I might precise some important things about some of the other films.
+So, I’ll focus on six of them: In the Heat of the Night, The Graduate, Les Demoiselles de Rochefort, Guess Who’s Coming to Dinner?, Bonnie & Clyde and Cool Hand Luke.

-The Graduate (Mike Nichols), story of a young man, Benjamin (Dusting Hoffman) who is seduced by his parent’s friend, Mrs Robinson (Anne Bancroft) and then falls in love with her daughter, Elaine (Katharine Ross) could be known as the “sexual revolution” film of 1967.
+The Graduate (Mike Nichols), story of a young man, Benjamin (Dusting Hoffman, who is seduced by his parent’s friend, Mrs Robinson (Anne Bancroft) and then falls in love with her daughter, Elaine (Katharine Ross) could be known as the “sexual revolution” film of 1967.
 This dramatic comedy indeed broke up a lot of taboos around sexuality in films.
-That was shown in different ways: the editing (let’s remember the subliminal shots of Mrs. Robinson’s on her breasts and her belly.
-Also, simply the fact that we knew that the characters were having a sexual relations or were talking about sex was something new.
+That was shown in different ways: the editing (let’s remember the subliminal shots of Mrs. Robinson’s breasts and belly).
+Also, simply the fact that we knew that the characters were having sexual relations or were talking about sex was something new.
 I mean, that was sometimes suggested in old classic films, but in a much more implicit way.
-This film also made a scandal because it involved a relation between a young 21 years old man and a mature woman.
+This film also made a scandal because it involved an affair between a young 21 years old man and a mature woman.
 Well, Lolita, an earlier film, also approached this kind of thematic.
-The Graduate also had an impact on music history for its soundtrack by Simon and Garfunkel.
-I mean, who don’t know the songs “The Sound of Silence” and “Mrs. Robinson”?
-Even if this film produced a scandal, it was a great box office and critic success on its release.
+The Graduate also had an impact on music history for its memorable soundtrack composed by Paul Simon and Art Garfunkel.
+Who is not familiar with the songs “The Sound of Silence” and “Mrs. Robinson”?
+Even if this film produced a scandal, it was a great a great success at the box office and among the critics.

 A famous scene from the film